vseryakov/backendjs/README.md

   - latency - how long a pending request waits in queue at this moment
   - busy - how many busy error responses have been returned so far
   - pool - database metrics
-    - query - stats about how long it takes between issuing the db request and till the final moment all records are ready to be sent to the client
+    - response - stats about how long it takes between issuing the db request and till the final moment all records are ready to be sent to the client
-    - response - stats about only response times from the db without any local processing times of the result records
     - queue - stats about db requests at any given moment queued for the execution
     - cache - db cache response time and metrics
     - rate - req/sec rates